Backup software ready for Windows Server 2025 with Hyper-V backup, cloud backup, VMware backup, disk cloning & imaging, P2V/V2V/V2P, and FTPS server

 Once you set up a password (at the very least) you can click OK and then go back and Enable Remote Management:

-In order to allow slaves to connect to the master server, you need to open the Security and Remote Settings screen and check “Allow incoming remote management connections” on the master computer.
+In order to allow nodes to connect to the controller server, you need to open the Security and Remote Settings screen and check “Allow incoming remote management connections” on the controller computer.
 You also have to specify a TCP port number.
 In our example above it’s 7700.

 The SSL option should be checked if any remote management link will go through an intelligent firewall system or the internet or other public networks.
 Otherwise, firewalls might misinterpret the traffic as malicious and abruptly break the connection.
 The standard Windows Firewall, however, will work fine without the SSL option and requires no further configuration.